 All lettuce is marketed as a fresh product.
 Today, almost all head lettuce is field-packed for bulk sale or for transport to a salad processing plant.
 Estimates suggest that about one-fourth of all iceberg lettuce is now destined for processing into prepackage salads.

 Lettuce is a cool-season crop that grows best with moderate daytime temperatures (73oF) and cool nights (45oF).
 Lettuce varieties are selected for specific planting periods and disease resistance.
 Lettuce is produce year round in the U.S. Although lettuce is produced in many states, California and Arizona dominate U.S. production.
 California accounted for 71 percent of U.S. head lettuce production in 2013, followed by Arizona producing nearly 29 percent.
 These states also produce over 98 percent of the leaf lettuce in the U.S.

-According to the 2012 USDA Census of Agriculture, lettuce was produced on 323,359 acres, up 3% since 2007.
+According to the USDA National Agricultural Statistics Service (NASS) in 2015, lettuce was produced on 119,000 acres.
 The number of farms producing lettuce on 5 acres or less increased 38% between 2007 and 2012.
-The 3-year yield average (2007-2009) in California was 20 tons per acre for iceberg, 15 tons per acre for romaine and 12 tons per acre for leaf lettuce.
+The average yield of head lettuce in 2015 was 36,200 pounds.

 Total lettuce production in the U.S. in 2015 totaled 8,087 million pounds with 5.7% of domestic production of head lettuce exported and 10.9 percent of leaf/romaine exported.
 The value of U.S. lettuce production in 2015 totaled nearly $1.9 billion, making lettuce the leading vegetable crop in terms of value.

 Although number of farms, value of production, acres used, and state production information are not available for 2016 and 2017, the value of lettuce production during 2017 is $1.5 billion.